ragnarak54/QuizbowlBot/README.md

 ## Getting Started

-Add me as a friend on Discord @ragnarak54#9413, and I'll help you invite the bot to your server!
+This bot isn't currently in a production-ready state.
+If you want to set up a clone of the bot and database yourself, add me as a friend on Discord @ragnarak54#9413, and I'll help you get set up!
+You can also send me a message if you think I've been responsible enough to get around to deploying the bot somewhere and you think your use case is gentle enough not to break my sub-par code.

 ## Using the bot